facebook/react-native-website/docs/flexbox.md

   Flex shrink accepts any floating point value >= 0, with 1 being the default value.
 A container will shrink its children weighted by the child’s flex shrink value.

 - [`flexBasis`](https://facebook.github.io/react-native/docs/layout-props#flexbasis) is an axis-independent way of providing the default size of an item along the main axis.
-Setting the flex basis of a child is similar to setting the `width` of that child if its parent is a container with `flex direction: row` or setting the `height` of a child if its parent is a container with `flex direction: column`.
+Setting the flex basis of a child is similar to setting the `width` of that child if its parent is a container with `flexDirection: row` or setting the `height` of a child if its parent is a container with `flexDirection: column`.
 The flex basis of an item is the default size of that item, the size of the item before any flex grow and flex shrink calculations are performed.

 learn more [here](https://yogalayout.com/docs/flex)